-Specific areas for development within this capability include: building and maintaining relationships with influential individuals and organisations, listening/gathering insight, encouraging advocates, building awareness and coordinating/delivery stakeholder activities.
+Specific areas for development within this capability include: building and maintaining relationships with influential individuals and organisations, listening and gathering insight, encouraging advocates, building awareness and coordinating and delivery stakeholder activities.

 It’s worth noting that this is a relatively new discipline and entirely unique within government.
 Although many of the skills are similar to that of a public affairs professional, our focus is on building relationships and advocates rather than on political lobbying.

 This list is not exhaustive and should be used in conjunction with discussions with your line manager about your professional development plan (PDP).
 You should also look at what is on offer from Civil Service Learning and any professional body that you belong too.

 All GCS courses and PRCA webinars are available for free to GCS members.
 Book a course.